 To contact Wavefront by VMware support, select the Support menu item from the gear icon.

 In the last month we’ve updated the Wavefront proxy to better support tracing, and we’ve made additions and changes to integrations.
-Additions include a vSphere integration and a Kubernetes integration that uses the Wavefront Kubernetes Collector instead of Heapster.
+Additions include a vSphere integration and a Kubernetes integration that uses the Wavefront Collector for Kubernetes instead of Heapster.
 Proxy releases are independent from updates of the Wavefront service.